den-cloud/Math-magicians./README.md

 # Math magicians

+### Learning objectives

+- Set up a React app.
+- Use React documentation.
+- Use React components.
+- Use React props.
+- Use React state.
+- Handle events in a React app.
+- Use React life cycle methods.
+- Understand the mechanism of lifting state up.

 ## Description
 - Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
   - Make simple calculations.